ftoumHub/spring-boot-react-maven-starter/README.md

 ## Running the full application

-You can build the package as a single artifact by running the `./mvnw clean install`.
+You can build the package as a single artifact by running the `mvn clean install`.
 Next, you can run the application by executing:

 ```bash